 Visiting patients on our wards during the COVID-19 pandemic

-All patients, staff and visitors must continue to wear face coverings and follow social distancing measures at QVH until further notice.
+All patients, staff and visitors should please continue to wear face coverings (unless exempt) and follow social distancing measures at QVH.

 Visiting is not allowed if: